Muhammad Siddiq Khan: Early life and education

-Khan was born on 21 March 1910 to a Bengali Muslim family in Rangoon whose ancestors were members of Mughal aristocracy.
+Khan was born on 21 March 1910 to a Bengali Muslim Khan Mughal family in Rangoon whose ancestors were members of Mughal aristocracy.
 His father, Israil Khan, had moved with his family from the village of Dhudhuria in Nagarpur, Tangail to Rangoon, British Burma in order to tutor the children of the deposed Mughal Emperor Bahadur Shah Zafar.
 His father died when he was young whilst his mother, Bolonnessa Begum, got herself in a long-drawn-out litigation with his uncle on proprietary rights to his vast wealth and establishments.

 Khan spent his childhood in Rangoon and went to school there.
 He took the matriculation examination in 1925 and stood fifth in Burma with distinctions in four subjects.
 He passed his intermediate examination in arts in 1927 and stood first in Rangoon University with distinction in English.
 In 1929, he received the B.A. honors degree in history from the university and stood first in the second class.
 In 1932 he got his B.L. degree.
 He was placed in the first class in the first-part examinations and in the second class in the second-part examinations.
 In 1936, he got his M.A. degree in history from the university and received the Yakub Abdul Ghani Gold Medal.
 For this performance he also received the Jardin Prize.